leonawicz/imgpalr/README.md

 `scales::show_col`, which is a convenient function for plotting palettes.
 You can also use `pals::pal.bands` to do the same using a different visual layout.

+If you want to directly manipulate the color properties of an image for its own sake rather than derive color palettes for other purposes, you can do so using the [magick](https://CRAN.R-project.org/package=magick) package, which provides bindings to the ImageMagick library.